adeycodes/p1xt-guides-web-dev/README.md

 - Always be practicing.
 Ideas for practice:
   - Projects on [Frontend Mentor](https://www.frontendmentor.io/challenges?sort=difficulty%7Casc&type=free)
   - Challenges on [CodinGame](https://www.codingame.com/training) in JavaScript
+  - Challenges on [Exercism](https://exercism.org/) in JavaScript
+  -  Challenges on [Hackerrank](https://www.hackerrank.com/) in JavaScript
   - [Ask ChatGPT to assign you a programming challenge](./RequestingChallengesFromAI.md)
 - Include mathematics in your studies if possible.
 There is a General Mathematics Progression at the bottom of the [Notes](#notes) below to guide you to whatever course in the sequence is appropriate for your level.
 - Take time to read from the reading list